Karrthik-Arya/wncc-website.github.io/_pages/event/hello-foss.md

 <div>
     <p class="display3" style = "font-size:20px;" >
         <br>
-        We hope you’re safe and sound at your places.
-The month of October has started, when people generally start preparing for Google Summer of Code (https://summerofcode.withgoogle.com) and also when Hacktoberfest (https://hacktoberfest.digitalocean.com) is celebrated worldwide.
+        The month of October is the time when people generally start preparing for Google Summer of Code (https://summerofcode.withgoogle.com) and also when Hacktoberfest (https://hacktoberfest.digitalocean.com) is celebrated worldwide.
 <br><br>
-So this being the best time to get started, we are here to your rescue.

-<br><br>
-    WnCC announces a festival Hello-FOSS to encourage and instill the culture of Open Source in our institute.
-We have launched various projects and will be adding more, from various diverse fields such as ML, Web and App Development and, DSA.
-To get everyone covered we have projects ranging with all complexities, to get started all you need to do is create a simple pull request on our repo.
-Contributing to these repos not only gets you started but also brings you participation in Hacktoberfest since all of these repos are under the hacktoberfest tag.
-All the projects have mentors allotted to help you out if you feel stuck or clueless at any point.
-Wishing you all the best for starting your journey towards Open Source.
+WnCC conducted a festival “Hello-FOSS” to encourage and instil the culture of Open Source in our institute.
+We launched various projects, from various diverse fields such as ML, Web and App Development and DSA.
+To get everyone covered, we had projects ranging across all complexities.
+To get started, participants were required to create a simple pull requests on our repo.
+Contributing to these brought about participation in Hacktoberfest since all of these repos were under the hacktoberfest tag.
+All the projects had mentors allotted to help out in case of difficulties.
     </p>
 </div>
 {% endif %}